Foods to taste when in Iceland – Wild Voyager Blog

 Icelandic smoked lamb

 Smoked lamb is healthy, delicious, and tender.
 It is usually eaten during lunch or dinner during the Christmas holiday.
-Smoked lamb is traditionally served with cooked potatoes, flavourful bechamel sauce pickled red cabbage, and peas.
-However, there are several innovative ways to cook smoked lambs as a local delicacy.
+Smoked lamb is traditionally served with cooked potatoes, a flavourful bechamel sauce, pickled red cabbage, and peas.
+However, there are several innovative ways to cook smoked lamb, a local delicacy.

 Leftover Hangikjöt can also be used on flatbread, in sandwiches, or eaten as a snack.